RatikKapoor/reinventorii/README.md

 # *** Note: if `./dev` does not work you can start the development environment using the following command ***
 docker-compose -f docker-compose.dev.yml up --build
 ```

+_**NOTE:** Since this process is compiling **both** React and Java code in development mode, it may take 2-3 minutes to fully compile (depending on your computer specs).
+Once building is finished, browse to [http://localhost:3000](http://localhost:3000) to view the application._

 ### Manual method (not recommended)